zmahfuz0613/react-components-functional/readme.md

 npm init react-app <my-app>
 ```

+### React Blog

-> Here you will begin setting up a blog app that you will continue working on
+Here you will begin setting up a blog app that you will continue working on
-> during this lesson's exercises.
+during this lesson's exercises.
 For demonstration purposes, We will be
-> creating a simple "hello world" app.
+creating a simple "hello world" app.

 After running `npm run start`, we can view the app at `http://localhost:3000`